 Here’s what RideKC customers can do:

-- Essential travel only is allowed under the current Stay-At-Home order.
+Limit travel to essential trips.
 Call ahead to confirm your destination is open.

 RideKC will immediately remove buses from service for cleaning if a passenger creates an unsanitary condition on a bus from a sickness of any kind.